V-Squared/V-Squared.github.io/diy/compare/aio-comparison.md

 Our configurator lets you choose how you want a computer built, with what parts you want inside.
 Choose from typical components such as power supply or CPU, while getting even more choices like the color of your ViCase cover or an AiO conversion kit.
 Many configurations are limited to what you can choose, but we want to give the user as much choice as possible to make the perfect machine.
 And for those that need guidance, we have pre-configured models that are ready made and tested for you.

 ## Open Modular Formfactor {#open-modular-formfactor}

     **Art Place Holder***
     - Layout: 3:1, whole width, under paragraph title
+    - Front view, ViPC and ViPC AiO next to eachother horizontally
+    - One arrow above pointing towards ViPC, one arrow below pointing towards AiO
+    - Creating loop

+Different form factors come with different benefits.
+Tower PCs are easy to repair and use standard parts, but are large and bulky.
+All-in-ones mold together the the monitor and components into a single chassis, are suffer in terms of upgradability and performance.
+Mini-PCs are easy to transport, but often times use mobile parts.
+Each comes with its own advantages, and different users will want different form factors.
+ViPC open modular formfactor means we give you control on how you want your computer displayed.
+Switch from an all-in-one layout to a mini-PC seamlessly, making the best of both worlds a reality.

+# Portable{#portable}

+    **Art Place Holder***
+    - Layout: 3:1, whole width, under paragraph title